To sleep...a parent's dream

 - Use a firm pillow or tightly rolled towel at the top of the bed to push against for gentle head pressure.

 - Tuck in sheets or blankets tightly.

 - Cover him with a heavy or weighted blanket.

-- Provide a fidget toy for bedtime, such as a stuffed animal or a soft blanket.
+- Provide a fidget toy for bedtimes, such as a stuffed animal or a soft blanket.
 A textured blanket or the silk-like liner on a blanket provides special tactile comfort.

 - Use a white noise machine or fan in the room.

-- Put a tight tee-shirt, such as a spandex blend, under your child's pajamas.
+- Put a tight t-shirt, such as a spandex blend, under your child's pajamas.

 - Build a tent over his bed; in a sense, this is a cave that provides isolation from sensory distractions.

 - Have a source of soft white noise, such as a fan, going in the room.
 Be careful the fan is not blowing on the child because even the slightest tactile stimulation will irritate him.

 - Be aware of intrusive clothing seams or itchy tags on your child's pajamas.

 - Use loose sleepwear one size too large.

 This is merely a list of suggestions; some children will love some items and not be able to tolerate others.
 Remember—every child is different.
 If you attempt a sensory approach that doesn't work, try something else, perhaps a combination of strategies from each of the above lists.

 Be patient with your child, and keep in mind that his sleep difficulties are not willful, and he is not acting out of spite.
 He is exhibiting the behaviors because of a neurologically based drive to regulate his nervous system.
 Once that is achieved, he—and you—will sleep like a baby.